-Royal Gold will have discretion regarding the use and allocation of funds for further exploration of the Contributed Assets.
+Royal Gold will have discretion regarding the use and allocation of funds for further exploration of the Peak Gold Joint Venture Property.

-Royal Gold is the Manager of the Joint Venture Company and has appointed two of the three designates to the Management Committee of the Joint Venture Company (the "Management Committee").
+Royal Gold is the Manager of the Joint Venture Company and has appointed two of the three designates to the Management Committee.
 The Company has appointed one designate to the Management Committee.
 Royal Gold has earned a 40.0% membership interest in the Joint Venture Company by making the full \$30.0 million investment, in accordance with the JV LLCA, and, therefore, will continue to have the right to appoint two designates to the Management Committee with the Company appointing one designate.
-The affirmative vote of a majority of designates will determine most decisions of the Management Committee, including the approval of programs and budgets and the expenditure of Royal Gold's investments, which will include the level of expenditures.
+The affirmative vote of a majority of designates will determine most decisions of the Management Committee, including the approval of programs and budgets and the expenditure of the Joint Venture Company's investments, which will include the level of expenditures.
 As a result, Royal Gold has discretion regarding the use and allocation of funds for further exploration of the Peak Gold Joint Venture Property.
 The Company has limited ability to influence the decision of Royal Gold in its capacity as Manager, or as the party controlling the majority of the Management Committee.